eolver/Rotating-Resource-Access-Keys/README.md

 10. Test that the rotation is working

-Understand the sequence/order of the Powerscript and what it does
+Understand the sequence/order of the PowerShell script and what it does

 1.	set secondary key as new secret
 2.	update appconfig with new secret uri (with secondary key)